-Proof of age documents
+Evidence of age documents

-The documents listed below are the only documents acceptable as proof of age under NSW liquor laws.
-No other documents can be accepted by licensed premises as proof of age.
+The documents listed below are the only documents acceptable as evidence of age under NSW liquor laws.
+No other documents can be accepted by licensed premises as evidence of age.

-- a) a motor vehicle driver or rider licence or permit issued by the NSW Roads & Maritime Services (formerly NSW Roads and Traffic Authority) or by the corresponding public authority of another State or Territory or by another country - b) a NSW Photo Card issued by Roads & Maritime Services - c) a proof of age card issued by a public authority of the Commonwealth or of another State or Territory (other than NSW), or - d) an Australian or foreign passport.
+- a motor vehicle driver or rider licence or permit issued by the NSW Roads & Maritime Services (formerly NSW Roads and Traffic Authority) or by the corresponding public authority of another State or Territory or by another country - b) a NSW Photo Card issued by NSW Roads & Maritime Services - a Proof of Age card issued by a public authority of the Commonwealth or of another State or Territory (other than NSW)